Humanoid Robots and Humanoid AI: Review, Perspectives and Directions: Humane Humanoids: Functional and Nonfunctional Specifications

-Humanoid interaction connects, associates o relates humanoids to each other or to other objects like humans.
-Interactions take place between humanoid robots, humans and environments and within robot communities, e.g., forming human-robot interactions \cite{GoodrichS07} and specifically human-humanoid-environment interactions for humanoid robots.
-Interactions may be directional, physical, cognitive, perceptual, behavioral, responsive, social, contextual, or environmental.
-Interactions between humanoid robots and humans may take specific forms of coordination, cooperation, negotiation, collaboration, or even conflicting or competition; and general forms of association, connection, recognition, identification, detection or tracking.
-Interactions are associated with, during or for tasks, such as grasping, assembly, communications or collaboration.
-Robot collaboration or human-robot collaboration \cite{BauerWB08,SemeraroGC23} fulfills a common task based on defined team formation, goal, plan, actions, strategies, constraints, and conflict resolution, etc. Humanoid-human collaboration is built on hand-crafted knowledge base and protocols, large data pretraining and real-time finetuning and learning, or even mixed reality and metaverse.
+Humanoids connect, associate or relate one to another or to other objects or humans, forming humanoid interactions for collaboration or competition.
+Such interactions take place between humanoids, humans, or environments, and within humanoid communities, transforming human-robot interactions (HRI) \cite{GoodrichS07} to specific humanoid-humanoid, human-humanoid, or human-humanoid-environment interactions for humanoids. \textit{Humanoid interactions} may be directional, physical, cognitive, perceptual, behavioral, responsive, social, multi-party-based, contextual, or environmental, depending on their interaction settings, environments, and tasks.
+Specifically, humanoid interactions transcend general forms of robot and human-robot association, connection, recognition, identification, detection, or tracking to specific forms of humanoid or human-humanoid coordination, cooperation, negotiation, collaboration, or even conflicting, or competition.
+Humanoid interactions are associated with, during or for implementing tasks, such as grasping, assembly, communications, collaboration, or teleoperation.
+For example, \textit{humanoid-human collaboration} builds on robot collaboration or human-robot collaboration \cite{BauerWB08,SemeraroGC23} to fulfill tasks including forming teams, defining goal, plan, actions, strategies, and constraints, resolving conflicts, or enabling humanoid communications, analytics, and learning.
+With humanoid learning, \textit{learning to collaborate} grows its value in humanoid collaboration, empowering humanoids to \textit{learn from data} such as hand-crafted knowledge base, labeled samples, demonstrations, imitations, machine-generated samples, or protocols; and to learn by methods like pretraining, retraining, finetuning, or adaptive or continual learning.
+Learning from mixed reality and metaverse could also transform humanoid interactions in physical worlds.
+In contrast, \textit{humanoid competition} may be driven by goals, tasks, skills, resources, roles or scenarios.
+Adversarial competition may involve humanoid attack and defense.

-\textit{Social humanoids} engage social interactions \cite{Korn2019} in a robot society or a human-robot coexisting community.
-Social humanoids follow social and cultural norms and express emotions and sentiments during the engagement and in fulfilling social skills and solving social problems.
-Accordingly, robot interaction may be associated with intention, emotion and affection.
-Affective and emotional robot interaction \cite{OlugbadeHMHB23} may be collaborative for collaboration, assistive for assistance, mimicry for imitation, coordination or cooperation, and general or multi-purpose for different communications.
+\textit{Social humanoids} engage \textit{social interactions} \cite{Korn2019} in a humanoid society, agency, or human-humanoid coexisting community.
+Social humanoids follow social and cultural norms and express emotions and sentiments during social engagement and in fulfilling social skills and solving social problems.
+Social interactions incorporate \textit{humanoid humanity}, such as intention, emotion, affection, and empathy.
+For example, affective robot interactions \cite{OlugbadeHMHB23} may enable better collaboration, assistance, imitation, coordination, cooperation, and general or multi-purpose communications.